pendulum-project/ntpd-rs/DEVELOPMENT.md

 ## Crates

-NTPD-rs is split into 5 crates with three goals in mind:
+NTPD-rs is split into several crates with three goals in mind:

  - Split the logic of protocol handling from the details around asynchronous network handling
  - Split custom servers needed purely for integration testing from the main codebase